MarkLogicUniversity/JSearch/README.md

 ##Setup the Database for the Examples
 <ol>
 <li>With MarkLogic Server setup and running, open Query Console:  http://localhost:8000
-<li>Import the "JSearch prep" Query Console workspace from the <a href="https://github.com/MarkLogicUniversity/JSearch/Setup">JSearch/Setup</a> folder
+<li>Import the "JSearch prep.xml" Query Console workspace from the <a href="https://github.com/MarkLogicUniversity/JSearch/tree/master/Setup">JSearch/Setup</a> folder
 <li>From the newly imported query console workspace:
   <ol>
     <li>Run the code in the "Create Example DB and Forest" tab